MALMECC systematically explores late medieval (c. 1250-1500) court cultures and their music synoptically across Europe.

-MALMECC is an attempt to rewrite the history of music in late medieval Europe in a network-based approach that transcends the disciplinary boundaries and epistemological matrices inherited from 19th and 20th century scholarship.
+In short, MALMECC is an attempt to rewrite the history of music in late medieval Europe in a network-based approach that transcends the disciplinary boundaries and epistemological matrices inherited from 19th and 20th century scholarship.
 Throughout its five-year programme, the project will host two major public events; a workshop in Spring 2017, and a large-scale international conference during the fourth year (2019).
-In addition, we look forward to regular scholarly exchanges within the research team as well as between the research team and visiting scholars, members of the advisory board, and research postgraduates from all disciplines in late medieval studies throughout the grant period.
+In addition, we regularly engage in scholarly exchanges within the research team as well as between the research team and visiting scholars, members of the advisory board, and research postgraduates from all disciplines in late medieval studies throughout the grant period.
 Our workshop-style study days (more information at www.malmecc.eu/events) proved a particularly inspiring vehicle for trans-disciplinary exchanges, and we are looking forward to organising several more in the remainder of the grant period.
-The results of our work will be accessible through university presses and on this website (see Outputs and Publications).
+The results of our work are accessible through university presses and on this website (see PUBLICATIONS).

 Please do browse the site to find out more about the project and team.